Sanctions push central Europe's armies further from Russia

 The sanctions have also driven a limited regional market in locally-manufactured Russian spares to help tide central European armed forces over in an accelerated transition to Western weaponry.

-Slovakia’s defense ministry says it has to buy new air defense radars because it is unable to service its Russian-made models for lack of spares.
+Slovakia’s defence ministry says it has to buy new air defence radars because it is unable to service its Russian-made models for lack of spares.

 Former Warsaw Pact members now in NATO, once heavily reliant on Soviet military equipment, had already been gradually switching to non-Russian supplies, a trend that reduces the impact of disruption caused by sanctions.